 - 1 cup canned pineapple tidbits or diced fresh pineapple

-Mix the yeast into the water and add the olive oil.
+- Mix the yeast into the water and add the olive oil.
 Turn the mixer on low and slowly pour the water and yeast mixture into the flours.
-If the dough remains very sticky, add an additional 1/4 cup bread flour 1 Tbsp at a time until dough is smooth and elastic.
+If the dough remains very sticky, add an additional ¼ cup bread flour 1 tablespoon at a time until dough is smooth and elastic.
 Knead dough for 5 minutes.